Google Workspace : Collaboration + productivity apps

 Keeping tabs on what needs to be done, who's doing it, and what's being done at any given time is the central pillar of good project management.
 Trello uses the Kanban technique, originally created as part of Toyota's ultra-efficient just-in-time manufacturing process – think a whiteboard covered in sticky notes and you won't be far off.
 Create your tasks, and as users move them into the different columns, you'll know their status and who's taken charge.

 Trello's just as useful if you're using it on your own, and since each task card – which is simple on the surface – can contain all the information you need to store about each task, it's a great way to keep your projects in order.
-The free version offers unlimited boards and projects but only 10MB of file attachments – this won't go an awfully long way, but for small projects it should be adequate.
+The free version offers unlimited boards and projects but only limited space for file attachments but for small projects it should be adequate.
 A worthy addition to our best project management software countdown.

 Make no mistake about it, chatting with co-workers on Slack is one of the best sanctioned ways there is to procrastinate.
-But the online collaboration tool du jour is not just about flinging the latest memes and cat pictures around the office, and there's a reason so many businesses have come to rely on it as the backbone of their working environment.
+But this online collaboration tool is not just about flinging the latest memes and cat pictures around the office, and there's a reason so many businesses have come to rely on it as the backbone of their working environment.

 Firstly, it's an absolute breeze to administrate – if you're working on a new project, you can create a new chat channel in seconds and invite everyone involved to share status updates, ideas, and even related files.